evolvingstuff/vdw2/content/posts/youtube-removed-1000000-videos-on-vaccine-safety-or-efficacy-as-of.md

 │   ├── TextNode
 │   │   full_match: `225+ VitaminDWiki pages with `
 │   │   inner_content: `225+ VitaminDWiki pages with `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vaccination pages in VitaminDWiki|VACCIN in the title))`
 │   │   inner_content: `Vaccination pages in VitaminDWiki|VACCIN in the title`
-│   │   page: `Vaccination pages in VitaminDWiki|VACCIN in the title` │   │   children:
+│   │   page: `Vaccination pages in VitaminDWiki`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vaccination pages in VitaminDWiki|VACCIN in the title`